jipspel/tacas21-artifact/README.md

 ```sh
 ./get_csv_[vanilla or integrated].sh [output_name] [csv_name]
 ```
 E.g.
 ```sh
 ./get_csv_integrated.sh nrp_10,1 integrated_nrp.csv
 ```

+It extends the [csv_name] file with one new entry for this case.
-**Note that with each run of this script the header of the table is also printed again**
+**Note that the header of the table is not printed.**